-- Recent graduate* or current student in a graduate/undergraduate school programme from a university or higher education facility accredited by UNESCO; and
+- be a recent graduate* or current student in a graduate/undergraduate school programme from a university or higher education facility accredited by UNESCO;

-*Recent graduates are to be considered those persons who completed their studies within one year of applying for an internship with UNHCR.
+*Recent graduates are considered to be candidates who completed their studies within two years of applying for an internship with UNHCR.

 Before the start of an internship with UNHCR, candidates are responsible for arranging medical insurance and for providing proof to UNHCR of valid medical insurance covering the period of the contract.
 UNHCR accepts no responsibility for any costs connected to medical insurance of interns, nor does the organization cover the costs for medical evacuation of interns.
 Interns working in locations where medical facilities are inadequate are advised to ensure that their medical insurance covers emergency medical evacuation.

 Furthermore, the health insurance selected by interns should provide the necessary geographical coverage for both accident and illness.

 Current internship opportunities

 Internships are advertised on the main UNHCR recruitment platform and new opportunities are regularly added.